-6.1.4.1Authentication Failure (FIA\AFL)
+6.1.4.1 Authentication Failure (FIA_AFL)

-6.1.4.1.1 Authentication failure handling (FIA\AFL.1) (from [1])
+6.1.4.1.1 Authentication failure handling (FIA_AFL.1) (from [1] and [2])

-- FIA\AFL.1.1 The TSF shall detect when a TOE Maintenance configurable positive integer within 3-8 unsuccessful authentication attempts occur related to Privileged User and Signer authentication - FIA\AFL.1.2 When the defined number of unsuccessful authentication attempts has been met, the TSF shall suspend the Privileged User and when it is a Signer suspend the usage of R.SigningKeyID
+- FIA_AFL.1.1 The TSF shall detect when a TOE Maintenance configurable positive integer within 3-8 unsuccessful authentication attempts occur related to Privileged User and Signer authentication - FIA_AFL.1.2 When the defined number of unsuccessful authentication attempts has been met, the TSF shall suspend the Privileged User and when it is a Signer suspend the usage of R.SigningKeyID

-The ST writer may extend FIA\AFL.1 to introduce operations to unsuspend Privileged Users or Signers
+- From [2].
+The ST writer may extend FIA_AFL.1 to introduce operations to unsuspend Privileged Users or Signers

-- Direct authentication is applicable only for Administrative roles
+Direct authentication is applicable only for Administrative roles - From [2].
 The SFR only applies when the TOE uses any direct authentication.
 Direct authentication is applicable only for Administrative roles

-6.1.4.1.2 User attribute definition (FIA\ATD)
+6.1.4.1.2 User attribute definition (FIA ATD)

-6.1.4.1.3 User attribute definition (FIA\ATD.1)
+6.1.4.1.3 User attribute definition (FIA_ATD.1) (from [2])

-FIA\ATD.1.1 The TSF shall maintain the following list of security attributes belonging to individual users: the security attribute as defined in FIA\USB.1.
+FIA_ATD.1.1 The TSF shall maintain the following list of security attributes belonging to individual users: the security attribute as defined in FIA_USB.1.

-6.1.4.2 User Authentication (FIA\UAU)
+6.1.4.2 User Authentication (FIA_UAU)

-6.1.4.2.1 Timing of authentication (FIA\UAU.1) (from [1])
+6.1.4.2.1 Timing of authentication (FIA_UAU.1) (from [1] and [2])

-- FIA\UAU.1.1 The TSF shall allow
+- FIA_UAU.1.1 The TSF shall allow

-(1) Self-test according to FPT\TST\EXT.1 (2) Identification of the user by means of TSF required by FIA\UID.1.
-(3) Establishing a trusted path between local user and the TOE by means of TSF required by FTP\TRP.1 on behalf of the user to be performed before the user is authenticated. - FIA\UAU.1.2 The TSF shall require each user to be successfully authenticated before allowing any other TSF-mediated actions on behalf of that user.
+(1) Self-test according to FPT_TST_EXT.1 (2) Identification of the user by means of TSF required by FIA_UID.1.
+(3) Establishing a trusted path between remote user and the TOE by means of TSF required by FTP_TRP.1 on behalf of the user to be performed before the user is authenticated. - FIA_UAU.1.2 The TSF shall require each user to be successfully authenticated before allowing any other TSF-mediated actions on behalf of that user.

-• From [1].
-The Security Target shall separately identify any different types of identification and authentication, e.g. for Administrators, local users, application users, using separate iterations of the FIA\UID.1 and FIA\UAU.1 SFRs where the methods differ.
-The Security Target shall also separately identify the difference between authentication of users and authorization for use of keys as required for FIA\UAU.6/KeyAuth.
-Separate iterations of FIA SFRs may be necessary to capture these separate cases
+- From [1].
+The Security Target shall separately identify any different types of identification and authentication, e.g. for Administrators, local users, application users, using separate iterations of the FIA_UID.1 and FIA_UAU.1 SFRs where the methods differ.
+The Security Target shall also separately identify the difference between authentication of users and authorization for use of keys as required for FIA_UAU.6/KeyAuth.
+Separate iterations of FIA SFRs may be necessary to capture these separate cases - This ST follows [2] in this matter

-The 'list of additional TSF-mediated actions' in FIA\UAU.1.1 may be left empty (equivalent to an assignment of 'None') if applicable
+The 'list of additional TSF-mediated actions' in FIA_UAU.1.1 may be left empty (equivalent to an assignment of 'None') if applicable